2Fake/devolo_plc_api/README.md

 ## Usage

 All features we currently support are shown in our examples.
 If you want to use the package asynchronously, please check [example_async.py](https://github.com/2Fake/devolo_plc_api/blob/master/example_async.py).
 If you want to use it synchronously, please check [example_sync.py](https://github.com/2Fake/devolo_plc_api/blob/master/example_sync.py).

+## Supported device

+The following devolo devices were queried with at least one call to verify functionality:

+* Magic 2 WiFi next
+* Magic 2 WiFi 2-1
+* Magic 1 WiFi mini
+* Magic 1 WiFi 2-1
+* dLAN 1200+ WiFi ac
+* dLAN 550 WiFi

+However, other devices might work, some might have a limited functionality.
+If you discover something weird, [we want to know](https://github.com/2Fake/devolo_plc_api/issues).